Proxy server: Proxifiers

 Some client programs "SOCKS-ify" requests, which allows adaptation of any networked software to connect to external networks via certain types of proxy servers (mostly SOCKS).

-Residential proxy
+Residential proxy (RESIP)

 A residential proxy is an intermediary that uses a real IP address provided by an Internet Service Provider (ISP) with physical devices such as mobiles and computers of end-users.
 Instead of connecting directly to a server, residential proxy users connect to the target through residential IP addresses.
 The target then identifies them as organic internet users.
 It does not let any tracking tool identify the reallocation of the user.
-Any residential proxy can send any number of concurrent requests and IP addresses are directly related to a specific region.
-Unlike regular residential proxies, which hide user's real IP address behind another IP address, rotating residential proxies, also known as backconnect proxies, conceal user's real IP address behind a pool of proxies.
-These proxies switch between themselves with every session or at regular intervals.
+Any residential proxy can send any number of concurrent requests, and IP addresses are directly related to a specific region.
+Unlike regular residential proxies, which hide the user's real IP address behind another IP address, rotating residential proxies, also known as backconnect proxies, conceal the user's real IP address behind a pool of proxies.
+These proxies switch between themselves at every session or at regular intervals.

+Despite the providers assertion that the proxy hosts are voluntarily participating, numerous proxies are operated on potentially compromised hosts, including Internet of things devices.
+Through the process of cross-referencing the hosts, researchers have identified and analyzed logs that have been classified as potentially unwanted program and exposed a range of unauthorized activities conducted by RESIP hosts.
+These activities encompassed illegal promotion, fast fluxing, phishing, hosting malware, and more.